openresty/openresty-packaging/README.md

 Name
 ====

-openresty-packaging - OpenResty packaging source and scripts for various Linux distributions.
+openresty-packaging - Official OpenResty packaging source and scripts for various Linux distributions.

 Table of Contents
 =================